devung/Azure-NodeExpress/README.md

 ## Using Express Generator
 1. Navigate into the working folder and open your command-line tool.
-2. Use the following command.
+2. Install Express Generator globally by using the following command.

     > npm install express-generator -g